 Family Orientation is designed to provide the families of our new admissions practical information about the process and experience of recovery.
-Families of Skyland Trail clients are strongly encouraged to attend this one-day seminar, which is appropriate for all caregivers.
-Family Orientation is typically held the last Friday of each month from 8:45 a.m. to 5:00 p.m.
+Families of Skyland Trail clients are strongly encouraged to attend this one-day virtual seminar, which is appropriate for all caregivers.
+Family Orientation is typically held via zoom the last Friday of each month from 9:00 a.m. to 4:15 p.m.

 Working with our family therapist, families can start to resolve issues that have become complicated while managing the overwhelming impact of mental illness.
 Family therapy can help improve relationships between parents and their children, couples or partners, siblings, or other important supportive relationships.
 Learn how to better communicate, establish new roles and boundaries, and nurture important relationships.

 The Support, Training and Education Program or "STEP" gives families and friends the knowledge and skills for self-care, as well as understanding how to help loved ones in treatment and after discharge.
-Family STEP meets on Tuesdays from 6:30 to 8:30 p.m. at the Charles B. West Campus.
-Families may also join by phone or video conference.
+Family STEP meets on Thursdays from 6:30 to 8:30 p.m. via zoom.

 14-17 YEARS OLD